 Upon the recommendation of our Nominating and Corporate Governance Committee, our Board has nominated the 8 individuals listed below to serve as directors.
-Our nominees include four independent directors, as defined in the rules for companies traded on the Nasdaq Global Select Market ("Nasdaq"), and one Mobileye officer: Professor Amnon Shashua.
+Our nominees include three independent directors, as defined in the rules for companies traded on the Nasdaq Global Select Market ("Nasdaq"), one first-time director nominee, Christoph Schell, and one Mobileye officer, Professor Amnon Shashua.
 Patrick P. Gelsinger has served as the Chair of the Board since September 2022.

-Each of our director nominees currently serves on the Board and was elected upon the consummation of our initial public offering in October 2022, except for Professor Amnon Shashua, who has served as a director since our original founding in 1999, and Patrick P. Gelsinger, who was appointed the chair of our Board in September 2022.
+Seven of our director nominees currently serve on the Board.
+The incumbent director nominees were elected upon the consummation of our initial public offering in October 2022, except for Professor Amnon Shashua, who has served as a director since our original founding in 1999, and Patrick P. Gelsinger, who was appointed the Chair of our Board in September 2022.
+Effective as of April 15, 2024, Jon M. Huntsman, Jr. resigned as a director of the Board.